Kouloures are the Greek-take on bagels! Delicious recipe for bread rings coated in sesame seeds.

 - Preheat your oven to 350 degrees Fahrenheit.

-- Remove the plastic wrap and bake your kouloures in the middle rack of the oven for 25 – 30 minutes, until the kouloura is lightly golden brown on top.
-Enjoy.
+- Remove the plastic wrap and bake your kouloures in the middle rack of the oven for 25 – 30 minutes, until the kouloures are lightly golden brown on top.